 Step 1: Submit an application

 Applications are reviewed by two University Housing employees and are checked thoroughly to ensure that the applications fit the need and scope of the position.
-The application is an Orgsync form and is due in late January.
-Applicants that are deemed qualified will be invited VIA e-mail to the next part of the RA selection process.
+The application is an Orgsync form and is due according to the timelines below.
+Applicants that are deemed qualified will be invited via e-mail to the next part of the RA selection process.